Mike Agassi: Boxing and tennis coaching career

-Agassi described Rita, Phillip, and Tami as "guinea pigs" in the development of the methods he used to mold Andre into a world-class player.
-In 1984, Rita, having rebelled against her father's 5,000-balls-a-day-regimen, married Pancho Gonzales.
-In his autobiography Open, Andre recalled Mike and Steffi Graf's father Peter nearly coming to blows arguing over whether Andre or Steffi had the superior backhand technique when Mike showed Peter the machine he built to fire tennis balls at Andre and his siblings.
+Agassi trained all of his children in tennis, and stuck them to a 5,000-balls-a-day-regimen.
+He described his first three children as "guinea pigs" in developing the training methods he later used to coach his youngest son, Andre, into a world-class tennis professional.
+In the 2009 autobiography Open, Andre recalled that his father and Steffi Graf's father, Peter Graf, nearly came to blows over whether Andre or Steffi had the superior backhand technique after Mike demonstrated the ball machine he had built to train Andre and his siblings.